forem/forem/README.md

 ## Community

-For a place to have open discussions on features, voice your ideas, or get help with general questions please visit our community at [forem.dev](https://forem.dev/).
+For a place to have open discussions on features, voice your ideas, or to get help with general questions please visit our community at [forem.dev](https://forem.dev/).